Finally Over It

 Finally Over It is the third studio album by American singer and songwriter Summer Walker.
 It was released through Love Renaissance (LVRN) and Interscope on November 14, 2025.
-The album marks the third and final installment of her Over It series, following Over It (2019) and Still Over It (2021).
-The album features guest appearances from Mariah the Scientist, Latto, Doja Cat, Chris Brown, Anderson .Paak, Bryson Tiller, Sailorr, GloRilla, Sexyy Red, Monaleo, 21 Savage, Brent Faiyaz and Teddy Swims.
-The physical version of the album includes a feature from Foggieraw.
+The album marks the third and final installment of her its series, called Over It, with Over It (2019) and Still Over It (2021).
+The album features guest appearances from Mariah the Scientist, Latto, Doja Cat, Chris Brown, Anderson .Paak, Bryson Tiller, Sailorr, GloRilla, Sexyy Red, Monaleo, 21 Savage, Brent Faiyaz, Teddy Swims and Foggieraw.
 The lead single "Heart of a Woman" was released on October 25, 2024.

-Upon release, the album received generally positive reviews.
-Critics praised Walker's emotional maturity, introspective lyricism, and polished transition into a more classic ’90s/early-2000s R&B sound, though some noted that the album felt overly long and criticized a lack of rawness compared to her earlier work.
+Finally Over It debuted at number 2 on the US Billboard 200, becoming her third consecutive album to debut within the top two of the chart.
+Upon its release, the album received generally positive reviews.
+Critics praised Walker's emotional maturity, introspective lyricism, and polished transition into a more classic '90s/early-2000s R&B sound, though some noted that the album felt overly long and criticized a lack of rawness compared to her earlier work.

 Background and recording

-Following the release of her second studio album Still Over It on November 5, 2021, the singer would collaborate with a number of different artists in the next two years, including Usher, Ari Lennox and Ciara, amongst others.
+Following the release of her second studio album, Still Over It, on November 5, 2021, the singer would collaborate with a number of different artists in the next two years, including Usher, Ari Lennox and Ciara, amongst others.
 In May 2023, Walker released her EP titled Clear 2: Soft Life.
 Over a year later, on July 7, 2024, it was reported that the singer was working on her third studio album when she shared photos of herself in the recording studio alongside a potential tracklist of 19 songs.

-On October 4, 2024, the fifth anniversary of the release of her debut studio album Over It, Walker confirmed that there was a third part of the Over It series by sharing an azure-colored Spotify canvas depicting the three album titles with the third being partly blanked as well as an interactive title generator.
+On October 4, 2024, the fifth anniversary of the release of her debut studio album, Over It, Walker confirmed that there was a third part of the Over It series by sharing an azure-colored Spotify canvas depicting the three album titles with the third being partly blanked as well as an interactive title generator.
 A week later, on October 11, Walker announced the title of the album as well as the release of the lead single "Heart of a Woman" alongside the news.
 An accompanying teaser video shows Walker in her bedroom dressed in a night robe listening to voicemails, including one of a man that begs to talk to her.
 The voicemail in question was inspired by a message from her ex-boyfriend Lil Meech after their split-up in 2023.